 - Creating a bean to trigger java class in the mule configuration xml file

-Adding dependencies in POM.xml
+Adding dependencies in

 To override Spring context properties we will need to load them first.
 These three dependencies are needed for Spring, SFTP and logging.